NovaByte-CS4800-Group-2/demo-website/README.md

   - add "bootstrap": "^5.2.3" in the package.json file under 'dependencies'

-Now in order to run the server type: **npm run dev**
+Now in order to run the server type: **npm run dev** control -> c to stop the server from running

 ---